 - Scaling on-demand to handle massive data growth via a seamless, scale-out architecture that simply adds virtual appliances as the amount of data grows—without any dedicated infrastructure.

-- Providing an adaptive architecture that throttles back as needed to run in the background, without impacting storage or network performance.
+- Providing an adaptive data management architecture that throttles back as needed to run in the background, without impacting storage or network performance.

 - Reducing the Cost of Cold Data Storage: By identifying and transparently archiving cold data on secondary storage, Komprise reduces the cost of storing cold data.